WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ### session_ping

-This event can be emitted be either the wallet or dApp.
+This event can be emitted be either the wallet or dapp.
 It is emitted by calling `ping`.

 ```ts
 await client.ping({ topic: session.topic });